quantify-os/quantify-core/docs/technical_notes/Quantify dataset specification.rst

 ~~~~~~~~~~~~~~~

-This is a brief overview of some concepts and functionalities of ``xarray`` that are leveraged to define the Quantify dataset.
+This is a brief overview of some concepts and functionalities of :mod:`xarray` that are leveraged to define the Quantify dataset.

 The dataset has **Dimensions** and **Variables**.
 Variables "lie" along at least one dimension: